yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 {% exclamation %} Before using the `ExternalDataSource.NHibernate` practice, compile it by calling `<GigaSpaces Root>\dotnet\practices\ExternalDataSource\NHibernate\build.bat`.

-(on) You can create your own NHibernate session factory and pass it to the `NHibernateExternalDataSource` constructor.
+{% lampon %} You can create your own NHibernate session factory and pass it to the `NHibernateExternalDataSource` constructor.
 In this case, there's no need to use `SpaceConfig.ExternalDataSourceConfig.CustomProperties`.

 {refer} For a demonstration of how to start a partitioned-sync2backup cluster with asynchronous NHibernate persistency, refer to the [NHibernate External Data Source] section.{refer}
 {gcard}